dl3c01n/qReviews/README.md

+Sorry, i'm more comfortable about the back-end parts, not a good front developer :D
 # Introduction

 As a student, i wanted to know how people judge me, how they perceive me professionally.
 For my exams, i could just write "I am a good team mate", which can be true or false.
 I decided to maybe make a project for my team mates where they can just write what they think about me.

+# Go further

+Maybe integrate this as a Review system about a Product, Website, Movie, or even inside core projects.
+Rest API can be used standalone and customizable.

 # How to run ?